 While boisterous celebrations are commonplace today, Protestant Wesleyan missionaries (see p.
-3 of Religion and Spirituality) instituted legal restrictions on festive gatherings in the late 19th century that lasted until the 1940s (Photo: Belizean musical group).

-Easter and Christmas are central holidays for this predominantly Christian nation (see p.
+3 of Religion and Spirituality) instituted legal restrictions on festive gatherings in the late 19th century that lasted until the 1940s.
+Easter and Christmas are central holidavs for this predominantly Christian nation (see p.
 1 of Religion and Spirituality).
 During Holy Week or the week preceding Semana Santa (Easter), residents throughout Central America and Belize create alfombras ("rugs") in the streets.
 These elaborate designs made of colored sand, leaves, and salt create a colorful path for religious processions.
 Other Easter festivities include a cross-country bike race, parties, and concerts.
 Christmas celebrations are generally more subdued and focus on small family gatherings.
 Among the Garifuna, the "John Canoe" dance is a popular Christmas tradition in which dancers dressed as clownish slave owners knock on doors and demand small gifts of candy and alcohol.
 Other holidays mark Belize's diverse cultural heritage.
 Celebrated in November, Garifuna Settlement Day includes a reenactment of the arrival of the Garifuna (see p.
 6 of History and Myth) along with parties with food and drink.
 For the Maya, the annual celebration of patron saint San José Succotz involves traditional music as well as modern entertainment forms like carnival rides.
-Belizeans also celebrate Columbus Day as a day to honor indigenous peoples (Photo: Belizean parade).
+Belizeans also celebrate Columbus Day as a day to honor indigenous peoples.
 Belize has several festivals that honor the country's bountiful natural resources.
 Held in early May, the Cashew Festival involves tastings, demonstrations, and indigenous performances.
 Also held in May, the Toledo Cacao Festival celebrates the cacao industry and features Belizean cuisine, arts, and music.
 The International Billfish Tournament is a fishing competition that awards a prize for the largest marlin.
 Finally, some 50,000 people attend the annual Agriculture and Trade Show which features folk art, a rodeo, and displays of prize livestock, among other attractions.
 Sports: Football (soccer) is Belize's most popular sport and pastime.
 Besides a national team that competes in international competitions, Belize has a professional league of teams representing the country's largest communities.

 Basketball, boxing, track, volleyball, cricket, and softball are also popular sports.
-While many Belizeans rely on bicycles for transportation, cycling is also a popular sport featuring 2 major road races each year.
-Belize competed as an independent hold hands in a ring while singing and dancing.
+While many Belizeans rely on bicycles for transportation, cycling is also a popular sport featuring 2 major